cloudmesh-community/book/chapters/container/dockerhub.md

 store images on Docker hub you need to create an account by visiting [Docker Hub Web page](https://hub.docker.com/).
 Dockerhub offers in general a free account, but it has restrictions.
-The free account allows you to share images that you distriuute publically, but it only allows one private Docker Hub Repository.
+The free account allows you to share images that you distribute publically, but it only allows one private Docker Hub Repository.
 In case you need more, you will need to upgrade to a paid plan.

-For the rest of the tutorial we assume that you use the environment variable DOCKERHUB to indicate yourusername.
-It is easiset if you set it in your shell with
+For the rest of the tutorial we assume that you use the environment variable DOCKERHUB to indicate your username.
+It is easiest if you set it in your shell with

 ```bash